CA Certificates

 By adding custom CA certificates, you can integrate your own Public Key Infrastructure (PKI) to ensure that Connectware can recognize and trust certificates issued by external CAs.
 This increases security and flexibility for specific industry use cases or corporate policies.

-In production environments, we recommend that you use a custom CA certificate that your organization manages and has authorized.
+In production environments, we recommend that you use a custom CA certificate that your organization manages and has authorized for the external PKI.

 Adding Custom CA Certificates